elygeo/coseis/readme.rst

 vs. fault surface.
 For example, density ``rho`` is a static, settable, cell, volume variable.
 Slip path length ``sl`` is a dynamic, output, node, fault variable.
 The ``fieldio`` list is order dependent with subsequent inputs overwriting previous inputs.
-For example, a field may be assigned to one value for the entire volume, followed by a different value for a sub-region of the volume.
+So, for example, a field may be assigned to one value for the entire volume, followed by a different value for a sub-region of the volume.

 All field I/O operations require slice indices ``[j,k,l,t]``, which specify a four-dimensional sub-volume of the array in space and time.
 Array indexing